esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **Q:** What processes would you like to try?
 **A:** I would like to:
 1. Incorporate accessibility annotations in the design process in Figma.
-2. See that Product Management set accessibility
+2. See that Product Management set accessibility requirements from the start so that PMs & designers have tackled a lot of issues before the devs are involved.
+3. See that everyone uses a Contrast Ratio plugin or other accessibility plugins in Figma.

 ## Useful resources
 TODO: Add more  useful links.